terra-money/classic-core/docs/concepts/validator/validator-faq.md

 When a validator is selected to propose the next block, it must include at least 2/3 precommits for the previous block in the form of validator signatures.
 However, there is an incentive to include more than 2/3 precommits in the form of a bonus.
 The bonus is linear: it ranges from 1% if the proposer includes 2/3rd precommits (minimum for the block to be valid) to 5% if the proposer includes 100% precommits.
 Of course the proposer should not wait too long or other validators may timeout and move on to the next proposer.
 As such, validators have to find a balance between wait-time to get the most signatures and risk of losing out on proposing the next block.
 This mechanism aims to incentivize non-empty block proposals, better networking between validators as well as to mitigate censorship.

 Let's take a concrete example to illustrate the aforementioned concept.
 In this example, there are 10 validators with equal stake.
-Each of them applies a 1% commission and has 20% of self-bonded Atoms.
-Now comes a successful block that collects a total of 1025.51020408 Atoms in fees.
+Each of them applies a 1% commission and has 20% of self-bonded Luna.
+Now comes a successful block that collects a total of 1025.51020408 Luna in fees.

 First, a 2% tax is applied.
-The corresponding Atoms go to the reserve pool.
+The corresponding Luna go to the reserve pool.
 Reserve pool's funds can be allocated through governance to fund bounties and upgrades.

-* `2% \* 1025.51020408 = 20.51020408` Atoms go to the reserve pool.
+* `2% \* 1025.51020408 = 20.51020408` Luna go to the reserve pool.

-1005 Atoms now remain.
+1005 Luna now remain.
 Let's assume that the proposer included 100% of the signatures in its block.
 It thus obtains the full bonus of 5%.

 We have to solve this simple equation to find the reward R for each validator:

 `9*R + R + R*5% = 1005 ⇔ R = 1005/10.05 = 100`

 * For the proposer validator:
-  * The pool obtains `R + R * 5%`: 105 Atoms
+  * The pool obtains `R + R * 5%`: 105 Luna
-  * Commission: `105 * 80% * 1%` = 0.84 Atoms
+  * Commission: `105 * 80% * 1%` = 0.84 Luna
-  * Validator's reward: `105 * 20% + Commission` = 21.84 Atoms
+  * Validator's reward: `105 * 20% + Commission` = 21.84 Luna
-  * Delegators' rewards: `105 * 80% - Commission` = 83.16 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: `105 * 80% - Commission` = 83.16 Luna (each delegator will be able to claim its portion of these rewards in proportion to their stake)
 * For each non-proposer validator:
-  * The pool obtains R: 100 Atoms
+  * The pool obtains R: 100 Luna
-  * Commission: `100 * 80% * 1%` = 0.8 Atoms
+  * Commission: `100 * 80% * 1%` = 0.8 Luna
-  * Validator's reward: `100 * 20% + Commission` = 20.8 Atoms
+  * Validator's reward: `100 * 20% + Commission` = 20.8 Luna
-  * Delegators' rewards: `100 * 80% - Commission` = 79.2 Atoms (each delegator will be able to claim its portion of these rewards in proportion to their stake)
+  * Delegators' rewards: `100 * 80% - Commission` = 79.2 Luna (each delegator will be able to claim its portion of these rewards in proportion to their stake)

 ### What are the slashing conditions?